CHATTOGRAM BOARD ― 2017

 (v) His father wanted him to be a physician but he never cherished to be so.

-(vi) Later on, Aristotle took the pen to write on topics suitable for human
+(vi) Later on, Aristotle took the pen to write on topics suitable for human civilization.

 (vii) He is called the father of Biology because of his creativity.

-(viii) ‘Politics’ is one of his famous books which exposes fullest development
+(viii) ‘Politics’ is one of his famous books which exposes fullest development of his wisdom.

 (ix) He was the son of a Royal physician.